 Digital EHR Systems

 Digital EHR Systems create paperless storage of medical records with organized access for health care providers.
-Digital storage provides the convenience of remote, on-demand access in secure cloud storage.
+Electronic storage provides the convenience of remote, on-demand access in secure cloud storage.

 Set Up a Retention Tracking Plan

 Retention period requirements vary from state to state and depend on the type of information each record contains.
-A retention tracking plan helps identify what records need maintenance and should contain specific guidelines for how long records should be kept.
+A retention tracking plan helps identify what records need maintenance and should contain specific guidelines for how long to keep the records.
 A clearly defined tracking system enables health organizations to confidently dispose of expired records and ensure patient security.

-Retention tracking can be incorporated into off site storage by organizing records into boxes.
+By incorporating retention tracking into offsite storage, you can organize records with records.
 Your provider will group together and label boxes with a barcode by retention time and set up a retention schedule for your documents.
-You will be notified when retention times have expired and with your approval, the documents can be shredded.
+After the retention period expires, you can shred the documents.

 For EHR storage, you will have the ability to set up automated retention tracking.
 Automated schedules are implemented to remove and delete files on a daily basis.
 Schedules can be changed or removed as needed.